By Ralph Windsor

 The activities that take place in a conventional or physical supply chain are remarkably similar to the process of how digital assets come into existence.
 It is common for digital asset users to refer to ‘the asset’ as a synonym for a file containing the media they want to use.
 It is widely accepted among Digital Asset Managers, however, that digital assets are both the intrinsic binary data (e.g. the pixels in an image) and the metadata that is used to describe and contextualise what a digital asset is and why it might be potentially useful to someone.
 Metadata is also sometimes referred to as ‘extrinsic value’.

 Based on this definition of digital assets, it is easier to understand how a digital asset might be composed of different digital raw materials which are acquired from many different upstream sources and then brought together to create the digital asset inside a DAM system.
-Increasingly now, upstream integration may take the form of receiving complete digital assets potentially from a dedicated Work-In-Progress DAM , but also from an Enterprise Content Buying Platform which is (itself) integrated with a wide range of third party content providers.
+Increasingly now, upstream integration may take the form of receiving complete digital assets potentially from a dedicated Work-In-Progress DAM , but also from an solution supporting your content buying process – which is (itself) integrated with a wide range of third party content providers.
 This topic is discussed in greater depth later in the article.

 On the downstream side of the equation, the vast majority of DAM systems now have some form of direct integration with digital channels.